 The rules effecting automatic licences remain the same.

-A catergory AM is added to licences, which allows people to ride up to 28mph on a 49cc moped.
-Confusingly, catergory P, allowing people to ride up to 30mph on a 49cc moped is retained.
-The difference being that those with only a provisonal licence get only AM, whereas full car licence holders get both.
+A category AM is added to licences, which allows people to ride up to 28mph on a 49cc moped.
+Confusingly, category P, allowing people to ride up to 30mph on a 49cc moped is retained.
+The difference being that those with only a provisional licence get only AM, whereas full car licence holders get both.
 In practice all mopeds manufactured for the EU since 2003 are restricted to 28mph.
-Even so - how complicated?
+Even so – how complicated?